iFlex/NGPS/README.md

 NGPS
 =====

-A purely JavaScript presentation platform that leverages the power of the web to build better presentations.
-Supports plugins to extend the functionality of the platform in the form of apps.
+A pure JavaScript Presentation engine meant to create canvas presentations.
+It allows creating "containers"(divs) that hold content such as text, images, vides, sgv, etc. En experiment meant to be an alternative to PowerPoint and Prezi.